History of Easter Island in Timeline

 On March 17, 2020, Easter Island was closed to tourists due to the COVID-19 pandemic.

-In 2020, a pickup truck crashed into and destroyed a moai statue due to brake failure.
-No one was injured in the incident.
+In 2020, a pickup truck crashed into and destroyed a moai statue on Easter Island due to brake failure.
+No one was injured.

-In 2020, the conflict over the Hangaroa Eco Village and Spa was settled.
-The property rights were transferred to the Hitorangi clan, while the owners retained the exploitation of the hotel for 15 years.
+In 2020, the conflict over the Hangaroa Eco Village and Spa was settled, transferring property rights to the Hitorangi clan while allowing the owners to retain exploitation of the hotel for 15 years.

-In 2021 the law providing rape, sexual abuse and crimes against property in Easter Island with lower sentences than corresponding offences in mainland Chile, was repealed by a Constitutional Court decree.
+In 2021, the law providing lower sentences for certain crimes in Easter Island compared to mainland Chile was repealed by a Constitutional Court decree.

 2021: Research suggests steady population growth until European contact